rdcrawford/cognac/README.md

   )
 ```

-Alternatively you can supply character vectors with the paths to the fasta files and the gff files
+Alternatively you can supply character vectors with the paths to the fasta files and the gff files.

 ```
 fastaFiles   = c( genome1.fasta, genome2.fasta, genome3.fasta )